-Agricultural, residential, and commercial development, along with its associated roads and infrastructure, has converted and degraded areas of natural vegetation (wildlife habitat) in the PSA.
-The Project would permanently impact a very small area and the majority of the Project-related impacts would be temporary and short-term in nature.
+There are no natural habitat conditions on the Project Site.
+Agricultural development, along with its associated roads and infrastructure, has converted and degraded areas that might have consisted of native vegetation (wildlife habitat).
+The construction of the Project would permanently impact a small area of agricultural and disturbed habitats.
+The majority of the other Project-related impacts would be temporary and short-term in nature and are discussed in more depth in the sections below.

-There are no suitable habitats for federally threatened, endangered, or candidate species in the Project area so there would be no impacts on these species from implementation of the Project.
+There are no suitable habitats for federally threatened, endangered, or candidate species on the Project Site, so there would be no impacts on these species from construction of the Project.

-Two special status wildlife species, BUOW and PEFA, have the potential to occur in the PSA.
-BUOW habitat (burrows and foraging habitat) could be directly impacted by construction activities.
-Construction-related impacts would be temporary and short-term, and may include the temporary loss of habitat and displacement of resident BUOW from the construction area, possible injury or death during ground-disturbing activities (active burrow removal), temporary impacts on foraging behaviors, and noise-related disturbance.
+Five special status wildlife species, BUOW, FEHA, PEFA, ABTO, and SAVS, have the potential to occur on the Project Site.
+There is potentially suitable BUOW habitat that exists on the Project Site, and BUOW habitat (burrows and foraging habitat) could be directly impacted by construction activities.
+Construction-related impacts may include the loss of foraging/nesting habitat and displacement of resident BUOW from the construction area, possible injury or death during ground-disturbing activities (active burrow removal), temporary impacts on foraging behaviors, and noise-related disturbance.
+A majority of the impacts would be short-term and temporary, but some permanent loss of habitat is likely to occur.

-If construction occurs during the nesting season, a pre-construction protocol survey per the Burrowing Owl Project Clearing Guidance for Landowners (AGFD 2009) would be conducted to ensure that any active BUOW burrows are avoided.
-If active burrows are found, an appropriate avoidance buffer would be established (per AGFD guidelines) and construction would not occur within that buffer until the nest becomes inactive.
+Pre-construction protocol surveys for BUOW per the Burrowing Owl Project Clearing Guidance for Landowners (AGFD 2009) would be conducted to ensure that any active BUOW burrows are avoided.
+If active burrows are found (burrows being currently used by BUOW), an appropriate avoidance buffer would be established (per AGFD guidelines) and construction would not occur within that buffer until the nest becomes inactive, or a permit would be obtained to relocate the owls.
 Therefore, direct impacts associated with the Project would constitute a short-term minor impact on BUOW.
-The potential BUOW impacts for each Project component are discussed below.

-The PSA provides suitable but low-quality foraging habitat for the PEFA.
+The Project Site provides suitable but low-quality foraging habitat for the PEFA, FEHA, SAVS, and ABTO.
 This habitat could be directly impacted by construction activities.
-Construction-related impacts would be temporary and short-term, and may include the temporary loss of habitat and displacement of foraging falcons from the construction area, temporary impacts on foraging behaviors, and noise-related disturbance.
-The nearest potential nesting habitat is approximately 12 miles from the PSA.
+Construction-related impacts would be temporary and short-term, and may include the temporary loss of habitat and displacement of foraging birds from the construction area, temporary impacts on foraging behaviors, and noise-related disturbance.

-The presence of irrigation infrastructure in agricultural areas in the PSA may attract waterfowl and shorebirds.
-This may increase the potential for avian-line interactions for birds making localized movements between water features and roost sites.
-To minimize risk to migratory birds, the lines will be constructed following industry suggested practices aimed at reducing avian collisions and electrocutions (Avian Power Line Interaction Committee [APLIC] 2006 and 2012).
-If avian line interactions become an issue, Salt River Project Agricultural Improvement and Power District (SRP) will move quickly to evaluate the issue and craft a solution using appropriate state of the art measures.
+The presence of irrigation infrastructure in the agricultural areas may attract waterfowl and shorebirds.
+This may increase the potential for avian / power line interactions when birds make localized movements between water features and roost sites.
+To minimize risk to migratory birds, any transmission lines will be constructed following industry suggested practices aimed at reducing avian collisions and electrocutions (Avian Power Line Interaction Committee [APLIC] 2006 and 2012).
+If avian / power line interactions become an issue, the Proponent will move quickly to evaluate and address the issue.